The housing market

 Legislation can also affect the supply of housing in a number of ways.
 The strict requirement for planning permission for new house building may deter house builders.
 Conversely, relaxation of regulations, as happened in the London Docklands, is likely to encourage building.
 Government can also tighten or relax restrictions on building in rural areas, such as the green belt.

-More recently, the UK government introduced Home Information Packs (HIPS) in an attempt to speed up the house-buying process.
-However, critics argue that it has added a new layer of bureaucracy into an already over-regulated market.
+In 2007 the UK government introduced Home Information Packs (HIPS) in an attempt to speed up the house-buying process.
+However, critics argued that they added a new layer of bureaucracy into an already over-regulated market, and the requirement to provide these packs was eventually scrapped in 2010.

 Subsidies given to house builders are also likely to encourage supply, such as the subsidies given to builders of ‘affordable’ homes for key workers, including police, fire, and ambulance workers.